FabianMartin/vagrant-puppet-symfony2/README.md

 **system_link:** Same as system, in addition it will also create a number of symbolic links within the VM (app/logs, app/cache, vendor, web/bundles)

 **share:** Creates a file share for /var/www within the VM.
 During the provisioning, all files are copied from /vagrant to /var/www/project.
-All changed files will be automatically copied from /var/www/project to /vagrant.
+All changed files will be automatically copied from /var/www/project to /vagrant (if setup_lsyncd is true).

 ### Other options